 “See you then,” was Hajime’s goodbye.

 As Sano’s hand holding the phone fell to his side, he stared at the ghost drifting through both hallway walls in its pattern around him.
-It was still difficult to think of Kenshin as an individual and not an inconvenience, but this next step might help.
+He still struggled to think of Kenshin as an individual and not an inconvenience, but this next step might help.
 Sano shook his head as he returned the phone to its charger, and headed toward the bathroom for a quick shower.
 Having done so yesterday, he hadn’t planned on showering today merely for the sake of a work shift, but for the sake of sitting in Hajime’s passenger seat he suddenly felt the need.
 Ghost or no ghost.

 “You look like one of those metal brain teaser puzzles,” Hajime announced as Sano slid into his passenger seat.